privateerproj/site/content/en/docs/users/_index.md

 This section covers everything you need to know to use Privateer for infrastructure validation.

-## Using Privateer Plugins

-There are several key benefits to Privateer Plugins:

-- **Community-Driven Plugins:** Our open development model ensures that Plugins are crafted and maintained collaboratively by the community, reflecting a wealth of expertise and insights.
-- **Comprehensive Resource Validation:** Privateer empowers you to validate a diverse array of resources in a single execution.
-No more piecemeal validation processes; instead, experience efficiency and thoroughness in one go.
-- **Consistent Machine-Readable Output:** Regardless of the specific Plugin, you're guaranteed a standardized, machine-readable test output.
-This consistency simplifies the automation and integration of test results, enabling seamless decision-making.
-- **Empowering Service Providers:** Privateer finds its calling in projects like Compliant Financial Infrastructure and Common Cloud Controls within FINOS.
-Service providers can leverage Privateer Plugins developed by FINOS to certify resources for use in regulated industries, such as insurance and banking.

 ## Installation

 ### Install Privateer CLI